Pelvic girdle pain

 Your body produces a hormone called relaxin, which is produced during pregnancy.
 It is the softening and physical changes of your body that leads to extra stress placed on your ligaments, muscles and joints.

-Osteopathic treatment may be of assistance by providing a variety of non invasive techniques such as soft tissue massage and joint mobilisation techniques to improve the mobility and strength of the hips, lower back and pelvis.
-We also provide patients with pelvic floor exercises which may help by improving the stability of your pelvis.
-Osteopaths offer advice with regards on how to carry out daily activities and how to look after your posture.
+Osteopathic treatment may be of assistance by providing a variety of techniques such as soft tissue massage and joint mobilisation techniques to the hips, lower back and pelvis.
+Osteopaths may also offer advice with regards to carrying out your daily activities and how to look after your posture.
 Following pregnancy, most of this pain resolves well.

 What is it?